Professional Judgment Appeal

--The professional judgment review takes 4-6 weeks to complete.
+-The professional judgment review takes 10 business days to complete.

 Note: Incomplete submissions should expect a longer time frame as they will be pended until requested documentation is received.
 Once student submits all additional required documentation, outcome will be determined within 4-6 weeks from that time.

 I have a pending Professional Judgement, why isn’t my financial aid

 -When a student has a pending PJ To-Do List item this will block financial aid from paying.
 The student may request the PJ be temporarily canceled to give time for current financial aid to disburse.

 My Professional Judgement application was denied, now what?

 -Students with a denial outcome will receive the specified reason for the decision in their denial outcome email.